 and it can be shown that the scaling parameter $\rho_i$ remains finite if no disturbances are present using classical techniques.
-However, with persistent disturbances, this classical adaptation would imply that the scaling parameter $\rho_i$ will become arbitrary large over time except for some degenerate cases.
-This paper shows that the introduction of this deadzone is a crucial modification which has very desirable properties and the scaling parameters will remain bounded.
-In this section, we will formally prove the key characteristics of this protocol.
-Unfortunately the introduction of the deadzone makes the proofs quite tricky even though the simulations will illustrate very nice behavior.
+However, with persistent disturbances, this classical adaptation would imply that the scaling parameter $\rho_i$ will become arbitrarily large over time except for some degenerate cases.
+In this paper, we show that the introduction of dead zone is a crucial modification that has very desirable properties.
+We show the scaling parameters will remain bounded.
+In the following, we will formally prove the key characteristics of this protocol.
+Unfortunately, the introduction of the deadzone makes the proofs quite tricky even though the simulations will illustrate very nice behavior.

 We have the following theorem.